 If your site contains or is engaged in any of the above, we may immediately and completely disconnect your site from Jetpack, without notice.

-There are a few other circumstances in which we may restrict or disconnect elements of your Jetpack connection.
-Read on for more details about when this may happen, and what services it will affect.
+There are a few other circumstances in which additional policies may apply, or we may restrict or disconnect elements of your Jetpack connection.
+Read on for more details.

 Content from Jetpack-connected sites is integrated into the WordPress.com Reader, which includes visibility in search results, recommendations, and tag pages.
 As such, your site must comply with the WordPress.com Terms of Service to take advantage of this exposure.
 More specifically, this means that your site’s content must be within the WordPress.com User Guidelines and Store Guidelines, otherwise, we may remove your site from the WordPress.com Reader.